srimantapal205/Subject-Wise-Question---Answer/Azure Storage/Level-2.md

 ### Question 14: What are the different ways of authorizing data access for a storage account?
-Answer 1:
-There are three main ways to authorize access to a storage account in Azure:
+  Answer :There are three main ways to authorize access to a storage account in Azure:

     1. Account Access Keys:
         ○ These provide full access to the storage account, including all its services (e.g., blob storage, file shares, queues, containers).
         ○ Access keys allow actions like adding, deleting, and updating data.